ecs160ss12019/Breakfast/StoryMapping.md

 bumps into a monster, it is died.
 Of course, the pacman will be able to fight back.
 The pacman can eat cherries or coins to collect energy or slow down the monsters.
 Once the monsters are slowed down, the pacman will be able to attack back.
 Instead of controling the pacman with a gamepad, in this Android game, the player will direct the pacman with the virtual pointer.
+The player controls Pac-Man through a maze, eating pellets.
+When all pellets are eaten, PacMan is taken to the next level.

 ## User Stories: (Pacman, Enemy)
 ### Pacman: (Alessandro)